ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How to build your inventory
 ***************************

-Ansible automates tasks on managed nodes or "hosts" in your infrastructure by using a list or group of lists known as inventory.
-Ansible composes its inventory from one or more 'inventory sources'.
-While one of these sources can be the list of host names you pass at the command line, most Ansible users create inventory files.
-Your inventory defines the managed nodes you automate and the variables associated with those hosts.
-You can also specify groups.
-Groups allow you to reference multiple associated hosts to target for your automation or to define variables in bulk.
-Once you define your inventory, you use :ref:`patterns <intro_patterns>` to select the hosts or groups you want Ansible to run against.
+Ansible uses an **inventory**, a list or group of lists, to define the managed nodes, or "hosts," it automates tasks on.
+Ansible can compose its inventory from various sources, including hostnames passed on the command line, but most users create dedicated inventory files.
+In an inventory, you can define hosts, variables, and groups, which help you target multiple hosts and define variables in bulk.
+Once your inventory is defined, you can use :ref:`patterns <intro_patterns>` to select the hosts or groups for Ansible to run against.

-The simplest inventory is a single file that contains a list of hosts and groups.
-The default location for this file is ``/etc/ansible/hosts``.
-You can specify a different inventory source or sources at the command line by using the ``-i <path or expression>`` option or by using the configuration system.
+A simple inventory can be a single file with hosts and groups, typically located at ``/etc/ansible/hosts``.
+You can specify an alternative inventory source at the command line with the ``-i <path>`` option or through the configuration system.

-Ansible :ref:`inventory_plugins` supports a range of formats and sources, which makes your inventory flexible and customizable.
-As your inventory expands, you might need more than a single file to organize your hosts and groups.
-You have the following common options beyond the ``/etc/ansible/hosts`` file:
+Ansible's :ref:`inventory_plugins` support various formats and sources, making your inventory flexible.
+As your inventory grows, you might need more than a single file.
+Common options include the following:

-- You can generate an inventory dynamically.
-For example, you can use an inventory plugin to list resources in one or more cloud providers or other sources.
+* Generating a dynamic inventory from sources like cloud providers.
 See :ref:`intro_dynamic_inventory`.
-- You can use multiple sources for inventory, including both dynamic inventory and static files.
+* Using multiple inventory sources, both dynamic and static.
 See :ref:`using_multiple_inventory_sources`.
-- You can create a directory with multiple inventory sources, static or dynamic.
+* Creating an inventory directory with multiple source files.
 See :ref:`inventory_directory`.

 .. contents::
    :local:

-The following YAML snippets include an ellipsis (...) to indicate that the snippets are part of a larger YAML file.
-You can find out more about YAML syntax at `YAML Basics <https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-basics">`_.
+The YAML snippets in this guide use an ellipsis (...) to indicate they are part of a larger file.
+For more on YAML, see `YAML Basics <https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-basics">`_.

 .. _inventoryformat: